Calf pain can result from muscle strain or cramps or occur due to another condition like sciatica. Treatment depends on the cause.

-Calf pain varies from person to person, but it typically feels like a dull, aching, or sharp pain, sometimes with tightness, in the back of the lower leg.
-Symptoms that might indicate a more severe condition include:
+Calf pain varies from person to person, depending on the source of pain, and can vary in nature.
+For some people, calf pain feels like a dull, aching, or sharp pain in the back of the lower leg, sometimes with tightness.

 - unusual coolness or pale color in the calf